 In order to achieve maximum productivity, it was imperative that the system SEC Storage proposed would ensure the loading and retrieval of pallets were as smooth as possible to ensure no lost operational time.

 Various storage solutions were originally explored, including the possible use of a semi-automated, pallet shuttle system, however, after an extensive space planning and operational analysis by SEC's Systems Division - Sales Director, Gary Kirk, it was found that the best solution to achieve our client's goals would be a high-density, drive-in racking system.

 Like what you see?
 Get in touch with our Warehouse Fit-Out Team today!

-The Dover Western Docks Revival (DWDR) project is one of the biggest investments undertaken by the Port of Dover, with over £250m committed to the delivery of the project.
+The Dover Western Docks Revival (DWDR) is the single biggest investment ever undertaken by the Port of Dover, with over £250m committed to the delivery of the development.

 Port of Dover / VolkerStevin